aritra-2506/Reconstruction-of-3D-CT-Volume-from-2D-X-ray-Images-using-Deep-Learning/README.md

 8. Run main.py file.
 9. SSIM, PSNR and loss and all other essentials will be stored inside 'results' folder inside 'aritra_project' folder.
 Application output will be stored inside 'slices' folder inside 'results' folder.

-Thesis Documents contain the Thesis Report and Thesis Presentation.